 If you saw a pattern or a particularly valuable keyword, then you could build content around it that spoke to that question/search.
 Those days are gone.
 However, Google still provides aggregated keyword data in Google Search Console.

 Many SEOs dismiss Search Console keyword data out of hand because the click data was notoriously inaccurate for a very long time.
 But what many forget is the gold mine of data that remains if you ignore the click volume and just look at the keywords as topics to optimize for & questions to answer.

 In Google Search Console, go to Search Traffic then Search Analytics.
 By default, you’ll be looking at Top Queries.
 You can browse these for ideas, but these are queries already driving traffic to your site.

-You are looking for keywords that are driving traffic, but are not particularly relevant to the page they are landing on.
-This data indicates that Google cannot find a more relevant page and that there is gap in content on the Internet.
+You are looking for keywords that are driving traffic but are not particularly relevant to the page they are landing on.
+This data indicates that Google cannot find a more relevant page and that there is a gap in content on the Internet.
 You have the opportunity to create new content that is more relevant than the page where the traffic is currently landing.

 I wrote an in-depth guide to Google Search Console here and an in-depth guide to Search Console’s Search Analytics tool here.